 The Project Superintendent (PS) is accountable for properly organizing, coordinating, and managing all field activities throughout the project lifecycle to ensure proper construction execution – from initiation through closeout.
 The PS shall ensure that the Owner’s & Summit’s project field execution expectations; safety and quality performance, scope, schedule, and cost guidelines are met or exceeded by the subcontracted workforce.

-- Provide weekly & monthly reports to illustrate project performance vs. plan.
+- Provide weekly & monthly reports to illustrate project performance vs. plan: safety, quality,

 - Address issues immediately with a non-performing Subcontractor to protect Summit from resulting delay and potential impact.